-The average rental price in College Green West is currently $1,234, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 42.5% of Iowa neighborhoods.
+The average rental price in College Green West is currently $1,290, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 60.9% of the neighborhoods in Iowa.

 College Green West is a densely urban neighborhood (based on population density) located in Iowa City, Iowa.